ForceANatur/restoration-mod-fans_addons/README.md

 A secret 6th captain only available with Everlasting Season/April 1st.

+Some weapons don't have kick patterns because that would take forever to do.

 # Mutators:

 Ludicrous Mode: Enemies drop one less ammo pickup.